-DO read directions on the Request for Proposals carefully and include everything mentioned in the order of the proposal guidelines.
-Have a budget with estimates about costs and the time needed to complete the project.

-DON'T exceed the page limit, font size, or budget limits.
-Don't be unrealistic about budget or resources required.
+Read all instructions on the Request for Proposals carefully and include everything mentioned, in the order in which it is stated.
+Develop a budget that gives cost estimates.
+Also indicate the time needed to complete the project.
+Stay within the page limit, font size, or budget limits.
+Be realistic and specific about the budget or resources required.